Meet The FBS Team

 FBS Director / Course Leader

-Teun Thomassen MSc. is an athletic development coach of the Dutch Olympic Committee, working at national and Olympic Training Centre Papendal in The Netherlands.
-He has coached and prepared several European champions, World champions and medalwinning athletes and sport teams in the run-up to the Olympic and Paralympic Games in Rio de Janeiro 2016 and Tokyo 2021.
-Track & Field (100m, 200m, 400m and relay), volleyball, rugby and badminton are a few of the sports he coaches or has coached daily at the highest level.
+Teun Thomassen MSc. worked for over a decade as an athletic development coach for the Dutch Olympic Committee, working at national and Olympic Training Centre Papendal in The Netherlands.
+He has coached and prepared several European champions, World champions and medal winning athletes and sport teams in the run-up to the Olympic and Paralympic Games in Rio de Janeiro 2016 and Tokyo 2021.
+Track & Field (100m, 200m, 400m and relay), volleyball, rugby and badminton are a few of the sports he has coached daily at the highest level.

 Being a sports fanatic his whole life, Teun was determined to persue a career in professional sports.
 He started coaching at age 16 and studied for over 9 years in the field of sports- and human movement sciences.